I wanted to escape the cold Japanese winter so I dusted off a plan I had to ride from Saigon to Hanoi.

 Vietnam is long and narrow and the weather varies considerably from the south to the north.
 In the lead up to this trip there was a huge amount of rain and I started to have doubts about riding the entire length at the same time of year.
 I contacted Tom a motorcycle blogger living in Vietnam a who writes the excellent Vietnam Coracle and he suggested the north might be best ridden at another time.

-Fortunately I had a few days before riding to relax and enjoy the great food so soon forgot the form of torture modern air travel has become.
+Fortunately I had a few days before riding to relax and enjoy the great food so soon forgot the torture modern air travel has become.
 There are dozens of bike rental shops in District one Saigon but none with big bikes, all are 125cc-150cc.
-I arranged a Yamaha XT125 dual purpose model through Flamingo Travel as recommended by the guys in the Black Dog Adventure club.
+I arranged a Yamaha XT125 dual purpose model through Flamingo Travel.
 I was due to set off on Christmas day but arriving at Flamingo that morning it was raining and Tram suggested I reconsider as there was a typhoon coming that night.
-There should not be rain this time of year and seems I have lucked out and encountered a once in twenty years type weather event.
+There should not be rain this time of year but seems I have lucked out and encountered a once in twenty years type weather event.

 Going over my route it was easy to cut two days off the most northerly part and so with the rain picking up Tram helped me alter and cancel hotels and then I went to find a room for two nights, fortunately this was not difficult at all unlike other tourist spots which book out over the Christmas period.

 What to do then.
 Have a beer of course and not worry.

 Come the 27th I set off.
 The weather was still mixed but the rain was passing showers not steady.
 Riding out of HCM city was not as hard as I imagined.
 I got lost once mainly due to the GPS not being specific enough at junctions with flyovers but otherwise fairly painless.
 Traffic was not that bad, bikes all ride on the shoulder like in Thailand but even more so here with dedicated lanes.